 This was the time of my life.
 My boss was one of the top ten Vogue photographers in London, and I was right in the middle of it working night and day.
-I was a 20 year old, living La Vida Loca, surrounded by and sometimes photographing some of the loveliest girls in London.
+I was a 20 year old, living La Vida Loca, surrounded by, and sometimes photographing for their portfolios (and mine), some of the loveliest girls in London.
 Looking back I feel really lucky to have been part of what was, as class distinction began to crumble, a huge social revolution in Britain.
 Here is my account of where fact meets fiction.
 I do not reveal the plot, but if you would rather watch the film before reading this, you can buy it at a very reasonable price from here.

 The studio was at 39 Princes Place, Princedale Rd, off Holland Park Avenue, London W11 – the Notting Hill area.
 It was run down then, but it is a very up-market area now.